csci566-spring2022/csci566-assignment1/README.md

 - **How can I update my submission before the deadline?**\
 You can submit your solution up to 10 times **before the deadline** without penalty.
 You do not need to remove any submitted files but can simply make another submission, we will only grade your latest submission.
 If you make a submission **after the deadline** we will still grade your latest submission, but deduct late days accordingly.
 As stated in the syllabus, you have 5 late days for the semester across **all** assignments.

+- **How does grading work?**\
+Each test case has an associated grade, if the test cases pass, you will received the full number of points.
+You will receive partial credit if your code runs but does not pass the test case, and no credit if your code does not run.
+For questions that involve training a network, you will receive full credit for reaching the threshold indicated.
+Otherwise, you will receive points proportional to how close you reach the threshold, with 10% test accuraccy (random chance) receiving zero points, up to the threshold specified receiving full credit.

 - **General debugging tips**
 1. Make sure your implementations matches the specified model layers perfectly.